Optometrist

 Employers

 Most optometrists work in high street practices, which may be independent or part of a regional or national chain.
-Others undertake domiciliary work.
+Others undertake community work, visiting people in their homes or care homes.
 If you have a strong interest in the medical side of optometry, you may decide to work in hospitals alongside other healthcare professionals such as ophthalmologists and orthoptists.
 Some hospital optometrists perform minor surgery.

-Optometric practice is developing with more healthcare (as opposed to retail) related work being conducted in community practice.
+Optometric practice is developing with more healthcare related work being conducted in community practice.
 This is facilitated by the increasing use of technology in community practice, which can help optometrists manage patients with certain eye conditions.

 It's also possible to work in academic settings doing research and/or teaching, or in the optical manufacturing industry working for spectacle lens, contact lens and ophthalmic instrument manufacturers.
 This may be in research and development, or in a professional services role, giving technical support.